apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

   Examine the `target/dependencies.txt` file to verify that no new artifacts have unintentionally been declared as dependencies of the shaded `aws-java-sdk-bundle` artifact.
+1. Run a full AWS-test suite with S3 client-side encryption enabled by setting `fs.s3a.encryption.algorithm` to 'CSE-KMS' and setting up AWS-KMS Key ID in `fs.s3a.encryption.key`.

 ### Basic command line regression testing